 The twin drawbacks to building living space in the basement are the lack of natural light and the limited outdoor access to the basement.
 The lack of natural light can be rectified with electric lights or by larger windows and corresponding window wells.

-Access is a bit trickier, but it is possible to add an outside access or walkout basement cost and can make walkout basements that out to almost any basement.
+Access is a bit trickier, but it is possible to add an outside access or walkout basement cost, and walkout basements can be made that way to almost any basement.
 Basements with open windows and doors to the outdoors are commonly called “daylight basements,” while a walkout basement gives direct access to the outdoors through a doorway.

 Of course, the easiest basements to turn a walkout entrance into a walkout basement are those basements or those walkout basements not built on a hill, where more space in one wall of the basement is exposed above ground.
 In those walk-out basements, in this case, the work is mineralized, requiring only cutting a hole in the wall for the door, adding a steel lintel above that doorway, putting a concrete pad outside the doorway, and installing a door.

-But most homes require more work than that, as the home isn’t built on a slope or a hillside.
-This puts the floor of the home gym in the basement below ground level, requiring a few different types of excavation to put the entryway in.
+But most homes require more work than that, as they aren’t built on a slope or a hillside.
+This puts the floor of the home gym in the basement below ground level, requiring several different types of excavation to install the entryway.

-We’ll look at this process as it includes everything necessary for completing the simpler installation of a door into the daylight basement of a home where one wall of the home plans the whole basement space is exposed, eliminating the need for extensive excavating.
+We’ll look at this process as it includes everything necessary to complete the simpler installation of a door into a home’s daylight basement, where one wall of the home plans the whole basement space is exposed, eliminating the need for extensive excavating.

 Figure Out the Drainage First